ShiyuFan0820/CSLearningNote/BasicLearning/Basic_5_data_structure_array_and_linked_list.md

 2. When insert an element in the middle of an array.

-3.When insert an element at the end of an array.
+3. When insert an element at the end of an array.

 ## What is Linked List and How it Operates?